Preserve and enhance the surface of your work with Mayco’s Stoneware Clear.

 Dipping Clear Dry Mix Products: Always wear a NIOSH approved respirator when handling dry glazes.
 Gently tumble unopened bag to redistribute materials.
 Sieving is not necessary.
 Mix one 5lb bag of dry material into 4-5 pints of water.
 Stir thoroughly with a wood paddle, stick or drill with mixing attachment.
 We recommend using 15lb of dry glaze to start a 3 gallon bucket and 25lb to start a 5 gallon bucket.
 Add additional water until desired specific gravity is reached.
 Our recommended Specific Gravity is in the range of 1.47 to 1.51.
 Stir well before each use.
 Immerse the ware for 1-2 seconds.
 We suggest using dipping tongs.
 One dip of Mayco Dry is equivalent to 3 coats.
 Shake excess glaze off gently.
 Allow the glaze to dry before applying additional coats if desired.
 Fire from cone 5/6-10.
 Tip: Save your bag or log the lot number for if you have any questions for our technical team.
 Tip: Apply AC-302 Wax Resist to the bottom for easy dry foot clean-up.

-Mayco Clear, Matte Clear and Zine-Free-Clear dipping & brushing glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to manufacturer’s directions.
+Mayco Clear, Matte Clear and Zinc-Free-Clear dipping & brushing glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to manufacturer’s directions.

 Choosing a dipping or brushing version of a clear glaze is dependent on application preference, quantity of glazing and time.
 Mayco offers pre-made low fire clear glaze in both dipping and brushing formulas.
 Brushing clear glazes differ from dipping versions in that they contain organic additives, which make the brushing glazes thicker (viscous) than dipping formulas.
 These additives are meant to improve the flow of glaze from the brush and assist with the even-ness of application, enhancing the fired surface finish.
 The amount of glaze deposited on the ware is primarily a function of glaze viscosity and the number of applications.
 Typically, 2 applications are required, allowing dry time between coats.
 Dipping clear glazes contain fewer organic additives, making dipping glazes less viscous than their brushing counterpart.
 The amount of glaze deposited on the ware is a function of glaze viscosity and the amount of time left in the glaze.
 Often dipping glazes are preferred in a studio or production environment where a large quantity of ware is processed.

 Zinc Free Clear is a specialty clear glaze designed for use on glaze containing chrome-based pigments.
-Most of Mayco Fundamentals and Designer Liners will look best using Mayco’s SW-001 Stoneware Clear over them, however for UG-21, UG-22, UG-34, UG-198, and SG-405 we recommend using Zinc-Free Clear to maintain color.
+Most of Mayco Fundamentals and Designer Liners will look best using Mayco’s SW-001 Stoneware Clear over them, however for Fundamentals Underglazes UG-21 Leaf Green, UG-22 Spring Green, UG-198 Dark Grey, UG-210 Forest Green, UG-232 Olive, and SG-405 Designer Liner Green, we recommend using Zinc-Free Clear to maintain color.
 It ensures that you will get brilliant smooth and crystal clear surfaces over these colors.

 Use latex or rubber gloves to cover your hands (primarily as a precaution against skin irritation).
 Dip 98% of the piece into the dipping glaze and shake vigorously 2-3 times.
 Moisten a soft fan brush (RB-140) in the dipping glaze and pat glaze onto the unglazed area (where you held the piece).